alexbalak21/spring-security-jwt-auth/DOCUMENTATION.md

 ## Authentication Flow

 1. **Client Authentication**:
-   - Client sends credentials via Basic Authentication to `/token` endpoint
+   - Client sends JSON credentials to `/login` endpoint
-   - Server validates credentials against in-memory user details
+   - Server validates credentials using `AuthenticationManager`
-   - On successful authentication, a JWT token is generated and returned
+   - On successful authentication, a JWT token is generated and returned in the response body

 2. **Accessing Protected Resources**:
    - Client includes JWT token in the `Authorization: Bearer <token>` header